wingel/wingel.github.io/_posts/2016-06-19-sds7102-more-fpga-pins.md

 The DDR bus
 ===========

-The FPGA has it's own DDR memory.
+The FPGA has its own DDR memory.
 I'm hoping that the OWON hardware designers use the same pinout as Xilinx does in their [MIG - Memory Interface Generator (UG388)](http://www.xilinx.com/support/documentation/user_guides/ug388.pdf),